Pandaura/PTS-Team/README.md

 * Deploy PTS Shield (GOAuth - all apps supported) [see here](https://github.com/PTS-Team/PTS-Team/wiki/PTS-Shield)

-* Set up and deploy rClone.
+* Set up and deploy PTS-Clone.
 You can restore you backup keys at this stage. [see here](https://github.com/PTS-Team/PTS-Team/wiki/PTS-Clone)

-* (Optional) Restore PTS backup (created in step 1) using PTS Vault. [see here](https://github.com/PTS-Team/PTS-Team/wiki/PTS-Vault---Data-Storage)
+* (Optional) Restore PTS backup (created in step 1) using PTS-Vault. [see here](https://github.com/PTS-Team/PTS-Team/wiki/PTS-Vault---Data-Storage)

 * Install desired core/community applications (Do this regardless of whether it is a fresh install with restore or overwrite)  [see here](https://github.com/PTS-Team/PTS-Team/wiki/core-apps)